Uncharted Waters: Selling a New Product Robustly: Proofs and Omitted Details

 \subsubsection{Proof of Part (ii)}

-Suppose \(s_1 < s_2\).
-Denote the optimal distributions over posteriors corresponding to \(s_1\) and \(s_2\) by \(H_{s_1}\) and \(H_{s_2}\), respectively.
-By Theorem 7 in \cite{b53d}, the optimal information provision policy corresponding to \(s_2\) is Blackwell more informative than the one corresponding to \(s_1\) if and only if \(H_{s_2}\) is a MPS of \(H_{s_1}\).
+Fix \(\mu\) and \(\xi\), and suppose \(s_1<s_2\).
+Denote the corresponding distributions over posteriors by \(H_{s_1}\) and \(H_{s_2}\), respectively.
+By Theorem 7 in \cite{b53d}, the information provision corresponding to \(s_2\) is Blackwell more informative than that corresponding to \(s_1\) if and only if \(H_{s_2}\) is a mean-preserving spread of \(H_{s_1}\).